Why Do I Need Estate Planning?

 The right estate plan can avoid probate, provide creditor protection, charitable bequests and planned giving, save on taxes and other expenses, and support minor children and loved ones with disabilities.
 If you live in Missouri, reach out to speak with a Missouri estate planning lawyer.

-What is Typically Included in a St. Louis Estate Plan?
+What is Typically Included in Estate Planning?

 Everyone should have a plan for what happens to their property after they die.
 One way to create this plan is through a will.
 A will allows you to specify where your money and possessions should go upon your passing.
 It also allows you to choose an executor (known as a personal representative in Missouri) of your estate.
 The executor will manage your estate, pay debts, and distribute property as specified.
 A will only takes effect upon your death and must be filed with the probate court.

 To be effective, wills must be prepared following very specific legal rules.
-A St. Louis will lawyer can help you plan for how your property will be distributed at your death, no matter how simple or complicated your family situation is.
-A thorough Missouri estate planning lawyer or will lawyer can explain the laws that govern wills and prepare documents to efficiently transfer your assets on your death.
+A St. Louis, Missouri will lawyer can help you plan for how your property will be distributed at your death, no matter how simple or complicated your family situation is.
+A thorough Missouri estate planning lawyer or Missouri will lawyer can explain the laws that govern wills and prepare documents to efficiently transfer your assets on your death.

 Powers of Attorney